DracoBlue/payload-firestore-adapter/README.md

 ## Testing the alpha

 > Caution: **It's not fully working (only 70% of the official payload integration tests pass).
-It uses the firestore emulator.
+It uses the firestore emulator in datastore mode.
 Do not use it!**

 ```console
 $ pnpm install --save payload-firestore-adapter@alpha